Edouard-Legoupil/ftsAnalysis/docs/reference/analysis_donor_lifecycle_stage.md

 ## Value

-Tibble with donor, metrics and stage (factor).
+a list with data, aka a Tibble with donor, metrics and stage (factor) and a plot.

 ## Details